 - The foreigner and the lawful U.S. permanent resident currently live together outside of the U.S.

-- The foreigner currently lives inside the United States, and is fiancé(e) to a U.S. citizen or lawful U.S. permanent resident
+- The foreigner is a fiancé to a U.S. citizen or lawful U.S. permanent resident

-- The foreigner currently lives inside the U.S. and is either currently married to someone else, married to a U.S. citizen who currently lives either inside or outside of the U.S., is married to a lawful U.S. permanent resident, or is married to an unlawful U.S. resident
+- The foreigner is either currently married to someone else, married to a U.S. citizen who currently lives either inside or outside of the U.S., is married to a lawful U.S. permanent resident, or is married to an unlawful U.S. resident

-- The foreigner currently lives in the U.S. legally, and currently lives with the U.S. citizen, or a lawful U.S. permanent resident
+- The foreigner currently lives with the U.S. citizen, or a lawful U.S. permanent resident

-- The foreigner currently lives in the U.S. illegally, and is either the fiancé(e), or is married to a U.S. citizen or lawful U.S. permanent resident
+- The foreigner is either the fiancé(e), or is married to a U.S. citizen or lawful U.S. permanent resident

 - The foreigner and the lawful U.S. permanent resident currently live together, or they currently do not live together